Chart Color Schemes

 Lucknow is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Lucknow, as per the latest Census evaluation, 93.5% of dwellings were houses, with the remaining 6.4% consisting of semi-detached homes, apartments and other types of dwellings.
-This is compared to Non-Metro Vic.'s 90.9% houses and 9.2% other dwellings.
-Home ownership in Lucknow stood at 45.3%, with mortgaged dwellings at 37.4% and rented ones at 17.3%.
+The dwelling structure in Lucknow, as per the latest Census, consisted of 93.5% houses and 6.4% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was 90.9% houses and 9.2% other dwellings.
+Home ownership in Lucknow stood at 45.3%, with the rest being mortgaged (37.4%) or rented (17.3%).
 The median monthly mortgage repayment was $1,300, aligning with Non-Metro Vic.'s average, while the median weekly rent was $290, compared to Non-Metro Vic.'s $1,300 and $268 respectively.
-Nationally, Lucknow's mortgage repayments were significantly lower than the Australian average of $1,863, recorded as of the latest available data, with rents substantially below the national figure of $375.
+Nationally, Lucknow's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing